Is Zero-Cost Credit Card Processing Really Free?

 Cons of Zero-Cost Credit Card Processing

-When evaluating zero-cast credit card processing options, it is crucial to recognize these programs will offset but not totally eliminate payment processing fees.
+When evaluating zero-cast credit card processing options, it is crucial to recognize these programs will offset payment processing fees.
 You’ll reward customers for using debit cards at the POS system but still pay processing fees for debit transactions.
 Additionally, you’ll continue to pay recurring charges, where applicable, such as risk mitigation, PCI compliance, chargeback management, convenience fees, and monthly minimums.
 It’s also advisable to anticipate how your customers will react to a credit card surcharge fee or cash discount program by weighing potential savings against the threat of customer attrition.

 No-fee credit card processing will offset interchange fees, but participating merchants will continue to pay for POS equipment, chargebacks, and returns.
 They may also face penalties and legal fees for not fully complying with their no-fee credit card processing programs.
 In fact, an unintentional employee misstep, such as not posting adequate signage or mistakenly surcharging a debit or prepaid card, may result in legal liability or potential account closure.